tbuddhi/twitter-app/README.md

-# Authenticate Twitter via passport
+# Authenticate with Twitter OAuth

 ### About